Zeke-OS/zeke/README.markdown

                  .||. ||.'|...'

 Zero Kernel is a tiny kernel implementation that was originally targeted for ARM Corex-M microcontrollers.
-Reasons to start this project was that most of currently available RTOSes for M0 were bit bloat and secondly I found architectures based on ARMv6-M to be quite challenging platforms for RTOS/kernel development.
-Especially when ARMv6-M is compared to ARMv7-M used in M4 core or any Cortex-A cores using real ARM architectures.
+The reason to start this project was that most of currently (or back then) available RTOSes for M0 were bit bloat and secondly I found architectures based on ARMv6-M to be quite challenging platforms for RTOS/kernel development, especially when ARMv6-M is compared to ARMv7-M used in M4 core or any Cortex-A cores using real ARM architectures.

-One of the original goals of Zero Kernel was to make it CMSIS-RTOS compliant where possible, as some concepts of Zeke were not CMSIS compliant from the begining.
-However scope changed early and the kernel is no more CMSIS compatible at any level.
-Currently Zeke is no moving towards POSIX-like system.
+One of the original goals of Zero Kernel was to make it CMSIS-RTOS compliant where possible, as some concepts of Zeke were not actually CMSIS compliant from the begining.
+However the scope of the project shifted pretty early and the kernel is no longer CMSIS compatible at any level.
+Currently Zeke is no moving towards POSIX-like system and its user space is taking a very Unix-like shape.

 Key Features
 ------------
-- For user applications
+- Userland benefits
     - Mostly C99 compliant libc
     - Dynamic prioritizing pre-emptive scheduling with penalties to prevent starvation